-Element Elements describe the essential outcomes of a unit of competency.
-Perf Performance Criteria Performance criteria describe the required performance needed to demonstrate achievement of the element.
+Element Perf Performance Criteria Elements describe the essential outcomes of a unit of competency.
+Performance criteria describe the required performance needed to demonstrate achievement of the element.
 Assessment of performance is to be consistent with the assessment requirements.
-1 1 Recognise everyday, extremely familiar digital 1.1 Recognise digital devices relevant to everyday life devices 1.2 Recognise the purpose of relevant digital devices 2 Identify features of extremely familiar digital devices 2.1 Select a personally relevant digital device 2.2 Identify own reason for using the digital device 2.3 Identify a simple security feature of digital device
+1 1 Recognise everyday, extremely familiar digital 1.1 Recognise digital devices relevant to everyday life devices , , 1.2 Recognise the purpose of relevant digital devices 2 identify reactions of 2.1 Select a personally relevant digital device extremely familiar digital devices 2.2 Identify own reason for using the digital device 2.3 Identify a simple security feature of digital device